Chef Nak: Biography

-Chef Nak Home Dining was named one of the "14 of the Best Dining Experiences Around the World" by the travel magazine Travel + Leisure in May 2022, while her private cooking classes have been listed as one of "Asia's best cookery schools" by Food and Travel Magazine.
+In 2022, Travel + Leisure included Chef Nak Home Dining in a list of dining experiences from around the world.
+Her cooking classes have also been included in a list of cookery schools in Asia published by Food and Travel Magazine.

-On May 12, 2023, she published her second cookbook "SAOY – Royal Cambodian Home Cuisine", which was presented at the Rosewood Phnom Penh Hotel on May 12 and dedicated to Cambodian royal cuisine.
-The cookbook was based on Princess Norodom Rasmi Sobbhana's cookbook, a copy of which was given to Chef Nak by a daughter of a former U.S. ambassador in Cambodia.
-On November 28, 2023, "SAOY – Royal Cambodian Home Cuisine" received Gourmand World Cookbook Awards in the categories "Best Of The Best", "Asian-Books" and "Heads Of State".
+On 12 May 2023, Rotanak published her second cookbook, SAOY – Royal Cambodian Home Cuisine, which focuses on Cambodian royal cuisine.
+The book was presented at Rosewood Phnom Penh Hotel on the day of its publication.
+It is based on Princess Norodom Rasmi Sobbhana's cookbook, a copy of which was given to Chef Nak by a daughter of a former U.S. ambassador in Cambodia.
+On 28 November 2023, SAOY – Royal Cambodian Home Cuisine received three Gourmand World Cookbook Awards, in the categories "Best of the Best", "Asian-Books", and "Heads of State".

+In November 2023, Travel + Leisure included Rotanak among five female chefs in Asia for her work relating to Cambodian cuisine.